A Skip to content

 • Stopped safely if they fall (active)

-We help our clients implement both—tailored to the structure, use case, and regional safety standards.
+We help our clients implement both— engineered to the structure, use case, and regional safety standards.

 These are built-in safety features—no special training or interaction needed: